larajscuri/digitalwritingrep/exercises.md

+# Week One Digital Writing

+## exercises ##
+1. What do you think digital writing is?
+2. What do you expect from the digital writing lab?

+### Your Writing
+4. What types of writing do you do (e.g. fiction, nonfiction, poetry)?
+5. What tools (or techniques) do you use to write?
+6. Why do you use these tools (or techniques)?
+7. How do these tools shape the way you write (e.g., constrain the way you write or facilitate your writing)?

 # Week Three Digital Writing #

 ## exercises ##
 1. What elements of the works ("Taroko Gorge", "The Gathering Cloud", "First Draft of the Revolution", and "Shade") do you read?
    * _Taroko Gorge_: randomly generated, making patterned generated sentences that appear differently each time you interact however, they all describe this specific place.